2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 But teams that want Beasley probably need buckets, and he can get them in his sleep.

 A lot of teams could use second-team scoring, which means a lot of teams could use Jamal Crawford.
-The Philadelphia 76ers have interest in the ignitable sub, per Keith Pompey of Philly.com, and he also has fans in the Golden State Warriors locker room, per Marcus Thompson II of the Athletic.
+The Undefeated's Marc J. Spears reported five clubs "are expected to show interest," including the Warriors and 76ers.

 Age hasn't changed much for the 38-year-old Crawford, who still dances off the dribble, piles up bench points and keeps converting four-point plays.